The Impact of Chronic Co-Sleeping With an Older Child

 Co-sleeping may have seemed like a good idea at one point, but over time it’s anything but restful and, in fact, it creates additional stress for the entire family.
-Recent studies indicate that near epidemic proportion of children are co-sleeping with parents today.
-According to Parenting's MomConnection, a surprising 45% of moms let their 8- to 12-year-olds sleep with them from time to time, and 13% permit it every night.
+Recent studies indicate that near-epidemic proportions of children are co-sleeping with parents today.
+According to Parenting's MomConnection, a surprising 45 percent of moms let their 8- to 12-year-olds sleep with them from time to time, and 13 percent permit it every night.

 And according to the Canadian Pediatric Society “behavioral insomnia” is a medical diagnosis used to describe 20-30 percent of kids who have trouble falling or staying asleep, and who end up in their parents’ bed at one point during the night.
 The impact of chronic co-sleeping on a person’s functioning—younger and older—can run the gamut from memory loss, fatigue, low energy, depression, and obesity.

-Aside from the negative impact on the children such as not being able to attend sleepovers with friends, overnight class trips, and other independent activities, parents are highly impacted by the chronic sleep deprivation that occurs when co- sleeping with an older child.
-Most obviously are the impact on the marital relationship and the physiological and psychological well-being on adults who haven’t had a night of restful sleep in literally years.
+Aside from the negative impact on the children such as not being able to attend sleepovers with friends, overnight class trips, and other independent activities, parents are highly impacted by the chronic sleep deprivation that occurs when co-sleeping with an older child.
+Most obviously are the impact on the marital relationship and the physiological and psychological well-being of adults who haven’t had a night of restful sleep in literally years.

-1. Recognize the severity of the problem and commit to changing it
+- Recognize the severity of the problem and commit to changing it.

-2. Expect resistance and be prepared to use whatever resources are available to stick to and achieve the goal of everyone sleeping in their own bed every night.
+- Expect resistance and be prepared to use whatever resources are available to stick to and achieve the goal of family members sleeping in their own beds every night.
 For example, have friends or relatives who are not part of the negative cycle, put the children to bed at night.

-3. Use a behavioral retraining model with gradual removal of parental comfort and presence at bedtime replaced with parental attention and nurturing before and after bedtime and self-soothing strategies for children to use before and during bedtime.
+- Use a behavioral retraining model with the gradual removal of parental comfort and presence at bedtime replaced with parental attention and nurturing before and after bedtime and self-soothing strategies for children to use before and during bedtime.

-4. Discuss the importance of changing the behavior with the children.
+- Discuss the importance of changing the behavior with the children.
 Emphasize parents’ needs to improve their own sleep and that their bed is for parents only.
-In addition, discuss the importance of children being able to sleep independently as related to their ability to participate in age appropriate activities.
+In addition, discuss the importance of children being able to sleep independently as related to their ability to participate in age-appropriate activities.

-6. With consistent intervention most children will learn typical sleep habits and patterns and remain in their beds for the duration of the night.
+- With consistent intervention, most children will learn typical sleep habits and patterns and remain in their beds for the duration of the night.